 Banks across the country are taking steps to help consumers impacted by the deadly coronavirus.

-As of April 1, there are more than 200,000 confirmed cases of the virus in the United States and nearly one million people infected with COVID-19 around the world, according to data provided by Johns Hopkins University.
+As of May 14, there are more than 1.3 million confirmed cases of the virus in the United States and more than 4 million people infected with COVID-19 around the world, according to data provided by Johns Hopkins University.

 As retailers temporarily close up shop and employers cut back on hours, consumers should find out whether their banks are included on the list of those making policy adjustments.

 Here’s a running list of decisions some banks have made to support customers with CDs, checking accounts and other types of savings products who are struggling to make ends meet.
 (This list will be updated on a regular basis as banks make changes to their policies for customers impacted by the coronavirus outbreak.
 For information on what credit card issuers are doing to help their customers during this crisis, you can check this updated list.)

 Ally Bank said it will not charge savings and money market account holders excessive transaction fees or charge customers for overdrafts through July 18.
 Furthermore, there will be no fees for expedited shipping of checks or debit cards.

 The bank recently told customers that for anyone who received a stimulus check and had a negative balance, Ally automatically credited their accounts so that they would get the full benefit of the payment.
 This was a permanent credit.

 Retail banking customers with questions can call Ally Bank customer care 24/7 (1-877-247-2559).
 On its hub page with information about the coronavirus, Ally Bank encourages customers to download the bank’s mobile app and enroll in online services.
 So far, the online bank has agreed to give $3 million worth of support to communities in need.